vincejstraub/datasci-best-practices/README.md

 **Upstream**

 > While there is not necessarily a default “upstream” or “downstream” for Git projects, upstream can be considered where you push your Git changes — this is often the master branch of the project within the origin
+>

+## Creating a requirements.txt

+Use Pipenv or other tools for improving your development flow.

+`pip3 freeze > requirements.txt  # Python3`

 ## Creating a package